wkumari/draft-vandergaast-edns-client-subnet/README.md

    indicate this by copying the SOURCE NETMASK into the SCOPE NETMASK field.

-Contavalli, et al.       Expires April 25, 2015                 [Page 8]

-Internet-Draft        Client Subnet in DNS Requests         October 2014

 6.3.
 Handling edns-client-subnet Replies and Caching

    When an Intermediate Nameserver receives a reply containing an edns- client-subnet option, it will return a reply to its client and may cache the result.

-   If the FAMILY, ADDRESS and SOURCE NETMASK fields in the reply don't match the fields in the corresponding request, the full reply MUST be dropped, as described in Section 10.
+   If the FAMILY, SOURCE NETMASK, and SOURCE NETMASK bits of ADDRESS in the reply don't match the fields in the corresponding request, the full reply MUST be dropped, as described in Section 10.

    In the cache, any resource record in the answer section will be tied to the network specified by the FAMILY, ADDRESS and SCOPE NETMASK